JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-testing/index.md

 ## Running Tests with Coverage

-Coverage is available in PyCharm Professional and you can enable it in the Run Configuration toolbar.
+Coverage is available in PyCharm with Pro subscription and you can enable it in the Run Configuration toolbar.

 ![enable-coverage.png](enable-coverage.png)